DeltaJordan/SM64-Cake-Eater/README.md

-# SM64-Cake-Eater
+# SM64 Cake Eater

-An open source program to replace the end cake screen of Super Mario 64
+## An open source program to replace the end cake screen of Super Mario 64.
+Feel free to link this on any ROM hacking forums but please link to this repo, do not reupload elsewhere.
+Thanks.

 ![Preview](https://imgur.com/DTBnjwL.png)